Our Story (29)

 Indeed, it is a great privilege and honour, especially for a first-generation migrant, for which I remain ever grateful to my family, friends, associates and the Government of Australia.

+With the Prime Minister, other Ministers and other Business Champions during ASEAN -Australia special summit in Melbourne when my position announcement was made.
 My career and life have had many transitions, running the gamut of highs and lows, friction and freedom.
 I have always been passionate and dedicated in pursuing and gaining education, learning new skills and in achieving my objectives.
 I am grateful to Allah, the Almighty and am forever indebted to my children, Easha and Prosha, and my wife, Lovely, for their support along the way.
 It would have been impossible to arrive where I am today without their unwavering love and support.

 Dr. Nur Rahman, Sydney, Australia